Kelly Simm

-Kelly Jay Simm (born 23 April 1995) is an English artistic gymnast.
+Kelly Jay Simm (born 23 April 1995) is an English former artistic gymnast.
 She is the 2015 Summer Universiade all-around champion, vault silver medalist, and floor bronze medalist.
 She represented England at the 2014 Commonwealth Games and won a gold medal in the team final.
 She competed at the 2015 World Championships and she won the bronze medal with the team.